M-Lenvik/M-Lenvik/README.md

 https://m-lenvik.github.io/Portfolio/

 ## 🌱 I’m currently learning everything in front end basically..
-But right now focus is on Javascript, API and frameworks
+But right now focus is on Frameworks, in particular React

 ## 👩‍🎓 My education
 **Please see my repositories for course description and results** <br>